Tampa, FL

 What to Expect the First 24-48 Hours

-Ice packs are immediately applied to the upper and/or lower eyelids following a blepharoplasty to decrease the amount of bruising and swelling post-operatively.
-Patients are asked to start homeopathic treatments like Arnica Montana and Bromelain, as these products will also decrease the amount of swelling and bruising post-operatively.
+Ice packs are immediately applied to the upper and/or lower eyelids following blepharoplasty to reduce postoperative bruising and swelling.
+Patients are asked to start homeopathic treatments such as Arnica Montana and Bromelain, as these products will also reduce swelling and bruising post-operatively.
 Patients are also encouraged to use OcuMend Arnica gel pads in the cheek region post-operatively to decrease the amount of bruising and swelling.

 One Week Post Surgery

-Most of the healing from the upper and lower eyelid blepharoplasty occurs in the first seven to ten days following surgery.
-It is very important that the patients apply ice packs to both the upper and lower eyelids for the first forty-eight hours.
-It is also recommended that patients avoid any bending, lifting, or straining during the first week following surgery to decrease the amount of bruising and swelling.
+Most of the healing from upper and lower eyelid blepharoplasty occurs in the first 7 to 10 days following surgery.
+It is very important that patients apply ice packs to both upper and lower eyelids for the first 48 hours.
+It is also recommended that patients avoid bending, lifting, or straining for the first week after surgery to reduce bruising and swelling.

 Long-Term Recovery

 Patients who follow the above treatment protocol heal very quickly following upper and/or lower eyelid blepharoplasty.
 They are very pleased with their aesthetic rejuvenation and the natural appearance of their upper and lower eyelids.
-Residual swelling can take a few months to disappear, so be sure to be patient with your results.
-Once your incisions have healed and the initial swelling has gone down, you can go back to your routine.
+Residual swelling can take a few months to resolve, so be patient with your results.
+Once your incisions have healed and the initial swelling has subsided, you can resume your routine.

 Realistic Expectations for a Patient Having Blepharoplasty

-Dr. William Mack is a respected leader in oculoplastic and facial cosmetic surgery, known for his expertise in eyelid surgery and other advanced facial procedures.
+Both Dr. Andrew Mueller and Dr. William Mack are well-respected leaders in oculoplastic and facial cosmetic surgery, known for their expertise in eyelid surgery and other advanced facial procedures.
 As a speaker, educator, and published author in his field, he stays at the forefront of surgical techniques to provide precise, natural-looking results.
 Along with Dr. Mueller and a dedicated team, he prioritizes patient safety, personalized care, and clear communication throughout the entire process.
 From your initial consultation to post-surgical care, you’ll receive expert guidance and support to help you make informed decisions about your treatment.

 If sagging eyelids, puffiness, or obstructed vision are concerns, eyelid surgery at The Mack Cosmetic Center may be the right solution.
 Whether you’re interested in an upper or lower blepharoplasty, we can help you explore your options and determine the best approach for your needs.

-For more information on Tampa eyelid lifts, contact Dr. Mack’s office to schedule a consultation today.
-You can call us at (813) 875-5437 to take the next step toward refreshed, more youthful-looking eyes.
+For more information on Tampa eyelid lifts, contact our office to schedule a consultation today.
+You can call us at (813) 616-5589 to take the next step toward refreshed, more youthful-looking eyes.
 We proudly serve patients in Tampa, FL, and the surrounding areas.